SpAsM7/lpp-ws/PRD/LP-Portal-PRD-v2.0.md

      - Receive and read newsletters and reports
      - Access tax documents and other important files

-2. **Accountant/Admin/Advisor**:
+2. **LP Support User**:
-   - **Characteristics**: Users added by primary investors to help manage accounts
+   - **Characteristics**: Users added by LP investors to help manage accounts
    - **Needs**:
      - Access specific account information
      - Manage documents and reports relevant to their role
      - Update account information as needed

+3. **GP (General Partner) User**:
+   - **Characteristics**: Platform administrators and managers
+   - **Needs**:
+     - Manage documents and communications across all LP accounts
+     - Monitor and manage LP access
+     - Oversee platform operations
+     - Track document access and changes

 ### **5.2 User Types, Teams, and Account Relationships**

-- **Team Structure**: Teams are associated per account.
+- **LP Team Structure**: Teams are associated per LP account.
 A primary investor may have different team members for each account, such as an advisor for their personal account and a CFO for their holding company (holdco) account.
-- **User Roles Across Accounts**: A user can hold different roles across multiple accounts.
+- **LP User Roles Across Accounts**: An LP user can hold different roles across multiple accounts.

-### **5.3 User Types per Account**
+### **5.3 LP User Types per Account**

 - **Signer**: Primary owner of an account with full access, except for items restricted to a GP Portal user.
 Only a GP admin can remove or change the signer.
 - **Admin**: Can perform all actions except signing documents.
 Admins can remove themselves from an account.